 Kilojoules in food

-The foods we eat provide energy, which is measured in kilojoules.
-Just how much energy depends on the amount of carbohydrate, protein and fat the food contains.
-Foods such as fruits, vegetables and legumes are relatively low energy (kilojoule) dense foods.
+The food and drinks we eat provide energy, which is measured in kilojoules.
+How much energy they provide depends on the amount of carbohydrate (sugars/starch), protein, fat and alcohol the food or drink contains, as well as the portion size.

 Our energy requirements vary